mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

   (JWT)](#RFC7519) that identifies the event receiver for the stream.

 events
 : OPTIONAL.
-An array of URIs identifying the set of events which the transmitter may transmit over this stream.
+An array of URIs identifying the set of events which MAY be delivered over the event stream.
 If omitted, transmitters SHOULD make this set available to the receiver via some other means (e.g. publishing it in online documentation).
 The value of this property is dictated by the transmitter, and therefore it SHALL be omitted by the receiver when making requests to modify the stream's configuration.

-transmission_method
-: A string indicating the mechanism by which the transmitter will transmit events to the receiver.
-Allowed values are:

-  {: vspace="0"}
-  HTTP_PUSH
-  : The transmitter will send events to the receiver via
-    HTTP POST requests to the stream's http_push_url.

-  HTTP_PULL
-  : The receiver will periodically make HTTP GET requests to
-    the stream's http_pull_url to get new events.

-  <<TODO: (richanna) These should reference the distribution spec.>>\\
-  <<TODO: (richanna) Should these be UR\[ILN]s instead of strings I
-  made up?>>

-http_pull_url
-: OPTIONAL unless transmission_method is HTTP_PULL.
-The URL to which the receiver will make requests in order to get events.
-The value of this property is dictated by the transmitter, and therefore it SHALL be omitted by the receiver when making requests to modify the stream's configuration.

-http_push_url
-: OPTIONAL unless transmission_method is HTTP_PUSH.
-The URL to which the transmitter will send events when transmitting events to the receiver.
+delivery_methods
+: A JSON object containing a set of name/value pairs, where the name is a URI identifying a SET delivery method as defined in [SET Delivery](#set-delivery), and the value is a JSON object whose name/value pairs contain the additional configuration parameters for that SET delivery method.
+The value object may be an empty JSON object (e.g. `{}`) if the SET delivery method does not have any configuration parameters.

+<<TODO: Update with actual SET delivery reference, or drop reference if we
+merge docs.>>

 ### Reading a Stream's Configuration
 An event receiver gets the current configuration of a stream by making